Among the many unanswered

 curd-rice for lunch type - at least attempted to smile in an effort at feminine

-bonding, but the boys just ignored her presence completely, focusing instead on
+bonding, but the boys just ignored her presence, and just an odd

 fellow would shout out, ‘Welcome Ma’am’ in the falsest of notes, while she